 First Selection 'Azure Active Directory' > 'App registration' > Name of your App Registration.

 Create a key by inputting Description | Duration and Value then select save.
 The key will show up ONCE, or until you leave the page.
 If you forget your Key, you will have to create a new one.

 Copy the Authentication Key string to the text editor, and label the string as Client Secret Key.
 Save in a file if needed for future reference.

 Step 3.
 Azure Virtual WAN Configuration

-Hit Access Control (IAM) to open the permissions page.
+From within desired Resource Group pane > Hit Access Control (IAM) to open the permissions page.